betaflight/betaflight.com/docs/wiki/tuning/4-1-Tuning-Notes.md

 For a VTX to be controlled by betaflight, [a suitable VTX table must be configured by the user](/docs/development/VTX.md#vtx-table) in a way that complies with local regulations.

-Bitbanged Dshot is very new; please report bugs during the RC phase to GitHub.
+Bitbanged DShot is very new; please report bugs during the RC phase to GitHub.
 If you have an issue with your ESC, try `set dshot_bitbang = OFF` rather than AUTO.
 For more information see the [rpm telemetry page](/docs/wiki/guides/current/DSHOT-RPM-Filtering)

 ## Simpler RPM Filter Configuration